Parent Responsibility Contract – information for parents

 Can a PRC be changed?

-A PRC can only be changed by agreement between you and FACS.
+A PRC can only be changed by agreement between you and DCJ.
 These changes take effect only once registered with the Children’s Court.
 It is advised that you seek legal advice before signing a changed PRC.

 What happens while a parent responsibility contract is in place?